GeorgeBatch/arch-pre-training/README_ARCH.md

 * Total unique captions: 3285 = 3270 + 11 + 2 + 0 + 1 + 1

+**Captions are not split into different images.
+There are no "A", "B", "C" parts in a caption.
+There are also no "A", "B", "C" labels on images.
+This means that images with the same caption can be put in a bag with the caption, but also can probably be given to the model one by one.**

 ### Together (only counting when images are available)

 Bag Size | # Bags